HackUnit/surfs_up/README.md

 - First we used HTML elements to figure out where we needed to specifically locate data from scraped websites to arrive at certain data points.

-- First the supplied dataframe was combed to pull out data about the temperature in June across all of the years provided.
+- Then, supplied dataframe was combed to pull out data about the temperature in June across all of the years provided.

 ![June Temps](june_temps_summary.png)

-- Then, the dataframe was combed to pull out the data about the temperature in December across all of the years provided.
+- Also, the dataframe was combed to pull out the data about the temperature in December across all of the years provided.

 ![Dec Temps](december_temps_summary.png)

-There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)

 ## Summary:

-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-(5 pt

-After the temperature data was extracted, the precipitation data was then extracted from the dataset into a plot for examination for the two months.
+After the temperature data was extracted, the precipitation data was then extracted from the dataset into a plot for examination for the two separate months.

 - In June: